atgreen/gail/README.md

-``gail`` will review the Issues in your GitHub-hosted project and, where appropriate, assign new labels to the Issues from a list of label options you provide. ``gail`` is currently configured to use OpenAI LLM's to accomplish this.
+``gail`` will review the Issues in your GitHub-hosted project and, where appropriate, assign new labels to the Issues from a list of label options you provide. ``gail`` is currently configured to use OpenAI LLMs to accomplish this.

 I wrote `gail` to add some semblance of order to [libffi's ~200 open Issues](https://github.com/libffi/libffi/issues).
 It exceeded